Plitvice Lakes | all our tips for discovering this National Park

 WHERE TO SLEEP /TO EAT /TO MOVE /CLIMATE

 Arrive the day before and spend at least one night in the vicinity of the park.
-A number of hotels are located at entrance 2, including 3* Jezero hotel.
-The main reason we suggest this hotel is its location in the heart of the site.
+A number of hotels are located at Entrance 2, including the 3* Jezero hotel, which we recommend above all for its location in the heart of the site.
 The hotel is totally lacking in charm, but it does allow you to get to the park very early, from the 8am opening, and find yourself virtually alone.
 This will leave you plenty of time to take beautiful photos with the morning colors.
 If you’re staying in one of these 2 to 5-star hotels (Bellevue, Jezero, Plitvice, Grabovac), you can extend your day ticket at your hotel reception.
 You must have it stamped at the reception desk – it’s very important!
 We recommend that you ask for a room with a mountain view, as it’s well worth it.

 • Bus